 \subsection{Self-Supervision}

-The proposed sampling strategies are effective to achieve high-quality and balanced negative sampling.
-However, due to its weakly-supervised nature, noise still exists in clip-phrase matching labels, mostly derived from the following two aspects: \begin{itemize} \item The text matching or clustering based on CLAP embeddings are not perfect, so false negative phrases are not filtered out or assigned to wrong groups. \item Some sound events are not included in the corresponding caption.
+The proposed sampling strategies are effective in achieving high-quality and balanced negative sampling.
+However, due to its weakly-supervised nature, noise still exists in clip-phrase matching labels, mostly derived from the following two aspects: \begin{itemize} \item The text matching or clustering based on CLAP embeddings is not perfect, so false negative phrases are not filtered out or assigned to the wrong groups. \item Some sound events are not included in the corresponding caption.
 Annotators are likely to focus only on prominent events while neglecting background sounds like wind blowing.
 As a result, phrases describing these events are mistakenly sampled. \end{itemize}

 Self-training and distillation has been found useful in approaches like noisy student training~\cite{xie2020self,park2020improved}.
-We adopt a similar approach by taking soft labels estimated by a teacher WSTAG model for supervision, and define it as WSTAG self-supervision.
+We adopt a similar approach by taking soft labels estimated by a WSTAG teacher model for supervision and define it as WSTAG self-supervision.
 Although noise is inevitable in the training data, the teacher model is able to reasonably estimate clip-phrase similarities, especially for sampled negative phrases.
 The sufficient supervision of positive phrases, which are almost accurate, enables the model to recognize sound events when they are present.
 Therefore, a pre-trained model G is utilized to refine $y$ in \Cref{eq:phrase_level_WSTAG_BCE}.
 Furthermore, in addition to clip-level similarities, G also predicts frame-level ones.
 We also employ these frame-level similarities as training labels, thereby mitigating the drawback of WSTAG that frame-level supervision is lacking.
 In this way, the weakly-annotated data is leveraged so that G provides self-supervision.